 Away from Home Allowance is a weekly payment which helps carers with the living costs for 16 or 17 year olds who are living away from home while on a tertiary or training course.
 We pay the allowance to the carer of the young person.

-Who can get it
+Who can get it?

 You may get an Away from Home Allowance if:

-•you are the main carer of a 16 or 17 year-old young person
+you are the main carer of a 16 or 17 year-old young person

-•you are eligible for a family tax credit for the young person
+you are eligible for a family tax credit for the young person

-•the young person is dependent on you
+the young person is dependent on you

-•the young person is living away from home while on a tertiary course or approved employment related training.
+the young person is living away from home while on a tertiary course or approved employment related training.

 How much you can get